ApNano: IF-WS2 Formulated

 In late 2018 APNano and NIS have undergone substantial structural changes, updating the product line and changing the name from “NanoLub” to “IF-WS2 Formulated.”
 IF-WS2 formulations are designed to lower friction and operating temperature, thereby reducing mechanical wear.
 At the same time, contact pressure causes submicron spheres of IF-WS2 to release tribofilms that attach to surface, reduce wear and filling asperities and smooth them, improving overall efficiency while extending machinery life.

-The company offers industrial lubricant additives and tribological packages based on IF-WS2 particles.
-The additives are available as a dispersion in oil, water, and solvent.
+The company offered industrial lubricant additives and tribological packages based on IF-WS2 particles.
+The additives were also available as a dispersion in oil, water, and solvent.
 Possible applications include, but not limited to, lubricants, grease, metalworking fluids, coatings, paints, and polymers used in mining, marine, heavy machinery, power station, space, and military industrial sectors.